Relative Importance Sampling for off-Policy Actor-Critic in Deep Reinforcement Learning: RIS-off-PAC Algorithm

-As can be seen from the above, the agent uses action generated by behavior policy instead of target policy in our reward method.
-The approximated value function is trained to minimize the squared TD residual error.
+From the above, it is evident that the agent utilizes the action produced by the behavior policy, rather than the target policy, in our reward approach.
+The value function is trained using an approximation method to minimize the error in the squared TD residual.